ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 On a Xeon E5 based system in the BIOS  we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address ( MMIOH Base) and Range ( MMIO High Size)  in the BIOS .

-In SuperMicro system in the system bios you need to see the following Advanced->PCIe/PCI/PnP configuration-> Above 4G Decoding = Enabled
+In SuperMicro system in the system bios you need to see the following

+- Advanced->PCIe/PCI/PnP configuration-> Above 4G Decoding = Enabled

-Advanced->PCIe/PCI/PnP Configuration->MMIOH Base = 512G
+- Advanced->PCIe/PCI/PnP Configuration->MMIOH Base = 512G

-Advanced->PCIe/PCI/PnP Configuration->MMIO High Size = 256G
+- Advanced->PCIe/PCI/PnP Configuration->MMIO High Size = 256G

-Also we find we some time need to do special Vbios to do this since we need disable the displays or IO bar.
+When we support Large Bar Capbility there is a  Large Bar Vbios which also disable the IO bar.

 Here is how our BAR works.